% 124 Sheath Drive

 Charter Date: 21 July 2003

 ABOUT US: Detachment 1141 was chartered 21July2003.
-Charter Members are: Nadia A. Coccaro (Cmdt), Franklin E. Wilbur, Michael Coccaro, Thomas C Rollins, Ronald L Rucker, Ronald F Millis, Sr., Robert L Sargent, Alan L James, Bart Case, James T Seay, Jr, Ronald D Dake, Roscoe H Schell, James Vinyard, Denver M Hoffman, Sr, Jim Campbell, R W Hughes, (Jared or James (last name illegible)), George H Long, Jr, James A Goudelock, Harry R Spires; Officials were: Meg Thoburn, Natl Adjutant & Paymaster; John P Tuohy, Past Natl Cmdt; Ralph E Knox, and Ed Hammond, Dept Cmdt.
+Charter Members are: Nadia A. Coccaro (Cmdt), Franklin E. Wilbur, Michael Coccaro, Thomas C Rollins, Ronald L Rucker, Ronald F Millis, Sr., Robert L Sargent, Alan L James, Bart Case, James T Seay, Jr, Ronald D Dake, Roscoe H Schell, James Vinyard, Denver M Hoffman, Sr, Jim Campbell, R W Hughes, Randy Pollard, George H Long, Jr, James A Goudelock, Harry R Spires; Officials were: Meg Thoburn, Natl Adjutant & Paymaster; John P Tuohy, Past Natl Cmdt; Ralph E Knox, and Ed Hammond, Dept Cmdt.

 MORE ABOUT US: Our detachment namesake, since deceased 29March1998 (age 76), is Korean War Medal of Honor recipient Harold E "Speedy" Wilson.
 We also boast the membership of Vietnam Medal of Honor recipient General James E Livingston, and Afganastan Medal of Honor recipient Corporal William Kyle Carpenter.
 Our membership is composed of Marines and Corpsman from WWII to date, as well as Associate and Honorary members.
-Speedy Wilson detachment is active in community and military affairs and works closely with the Greater Columbia Marines Foundation, Blue Star Mothers, Wounded Warriors, Toys for Tots, Ultimate Challenge Mud Run, and our Marine Corps Reserve Unit, F Co., 4th LAV Bn., McCrady Training Center, Fort Jackson, SC.
+Speedy Wilson detachment is active in community and military affairs and works closely with the Greater Columbia Marines Foundation, Blue Star Mothers, Wounded Warriors, Toys for Tots, and our Marine Corps Reserve Unit, F Co., 4th LAR Bn., McCrady Training Center, Fort Jackson, SC.

 HOW CAN I BECOME A MEMBER?
 Contact any officer in the right hand column, or any member, or request a membership application from the Web Sergeant, which can be E-mailed to you, fill it out and submit to the above 'snail-mailing address' or to the Senior Vice Commandant by clicking on his name in the right-hand column, or simply bring it to us, and be our guest, at our next 'Meeting Date and Time' as indicated above and below.
 Welcome aboard!